 Depending on the application for a project, your required thermal rating/ U-value will be different.

 For example, if you are looking for a steel door used in an office with people inside, keeping the heat in is key!
-In this application, we would recommend a Rockwool core which has a U-value of 1.9 or our Climador range with an even lower U- value of 1.6 (Don’t forget the lower the number the better the insulation value).
+In this application, we would recommend our insulated core which has a U-value as low as 1.5 in both our Steeldor Thermal and Firedor Thermal ranges.
+(Don’t forget the lower the number the better the insulation value).

 Whereas if you are installing a steel door in an unheated space, the thermal rating may not be as important, therefore our standard honeycomb core could be most suitable.